Viracopos International Airport

-Viracopos – Campinas International Airport (IATA: VCP, ICAO: SBKP) (sometimes referred to as São Paulo/Campinas or São Paulo/Viracopos) is an international airport serving the municipality of Campinas, in the state of São Paulo.
+The Viracopos/Campinas International Airport (IATA: VCP, ICAO: SBKP) (sometimes referred to as São Paulo/Campinas or São Paulo/Viracopos) is an international airport serving the municipality of Campinas, in the state of São Paulo.

 On 6 January 1987, the airport name was officially normalised to its present form.
 It is named after the neighbourhood where it is located.
 It is operated by Aeroportos Brasil.